-Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not applicable \$ \$ All noncouncil and contractival, not noncouncil Chate staff.
-Demand all costs and estimated to miss by

-All personnel are contractual, not permanent State staff.
-Personnel costs are estimated to rise by 2% annually throughout the grant period.
+Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not applicable \$ \$ All personnel are contractual, not permanent State staff.
+Personnel cos 2% annually throughout the grant period. sts are esti mated to ri se by